 A vanilla cake uses a combination of whole eggs plus egg whites, so you’re getting a subtle golden hue, a bit of added moisture, and a slightly deeper flavor.

-They use more egg yolks than a vanilla cake for a deeper yellow color.
+A yellow cake recipe uses more egg yolks than vanilla cake for a deeper yellow color.